12 Secrets of Dollar Store Employees

 To get a better sense of the activity that surrounds these wallet-friendly outlets, Mental Floss spoke to three employees of Dollar Tree.
 Here’s what they had to say about stocking their shelves, fanatical customers, and why they spend so much time filling up balloons.

-1. Paper goods are the best deal in stores.
+1. Paper goods are the best deal in dollar stores.

-2. They know you won't be in the store for too long.
+2. Dollar stores know you won't be shopping for too long.

-3. They want customers to feel like they’re on a treasure hunt.
+3. Dollar stores want customers to feel like they’re on a treasure hunt.

 According to Moody’s, an earnings and credit analysis firm, Dollar General rotates its inventory on a regular basis to make customers feel like they need to buy items now in case they’re not around later—perpetuating what it calls a "treasure hunt" feel.
 That helps the stores compete with online retailers like Amazon, which typically maintains stock of popular products and may not provoke the same sense of urgency in buyers.